Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-header/README.md

 ## Props

-The header can be configured by setting props on the data object.
+All variants with the exception of `LogoOnly` require a props object to be passed to the header component.
+The component can be configured by setting properties on this object.

 |       PROP        |  TYPE   | OPTIONAL | DEFAULT  |                                                    DESCRIPTION                                                    |
 | ----------------- | ------- | -------- | -------- | ----------------------------------------------------------------------------------------------------------------- |